ICEPAY/OpenCart-3.x/README.md

 * 	Push to the branch (git push origin my-new-feature)
 * 	Create new Pull Request

-## Changelog ##
-Version 3.0.0	   Release     date	     Changes

 ## Help ##

 Our support team professionals are always on standby and ready to assist you with installing and configuring the Module, or answer any questions relating to OpenCart-3.x Module troubleshooting.

-Find a detailed installation instruction on OpenCart-3.x wiki, create an issue [here](https://github.com/ICEPAY/OpenCart-3.x/issues) or leave your support request on [Github](https://github.com/ICEPAY/OpenCart-3.x/issues).
+Find a detailed installation instruction on ICEPAY OpenCart 3.x Online Payment Module [wiki] (https://github.com/ICEPAY/OpenCart-3.x/wiki), create an issue [here](https://github.com/ICEPAY/OpenCart-3.x/issues) or leave your support request by sending an [email] (mailto:modules@icepay.com?subject=[ICEPAY OpenCart 3.x Online Payment Module].

-**We are always ready to help customers!**